 The County anticipates that enrollment at the Rosemary Hills Elementary School will soon exceed capacity by close to 100 students.
 As a result, the construction of a classroom addition was approved in FY 2014 and completed in summer 2015.
-Presently, the school is using temporary, movable classrooms to accommodate the additional students.

 Children also attend Woodlin Elementary School, which is located just outside the Sector Plan boundary.
 The school provides park and outdoor recreation space for the Lyttonsville community.